palikar/blog-hugo-files/content/posts/pandas_notes.md

 df = pd.DataFrame(d)
 ```

 All of the constructions are pretty intuitive and easy to understand.
-The thing to remember - all of the possible way that you can construct _DataFrame_. <br /> The column selections is just as easy:
+The thing to remember - all of the possible way that you can construct _DataFrame_. <br /> <br /> The column selections is just as easy:

 ```python
 df['column_name'] # return an Series containing the data in the respective column